User Commands lftp(1)

 ssl:crl-file (path to file)

-use specified file as Certificate Revocation List cer-
+use specified file as Certificate Revocation List certificate.

 ssl:crl-path (path to directory)